Studying the radiation of a white dwarf star falling onto a black hole: Conclusions

 \section{Conclusions}

-In summary, we have studied the electromagnetic and gravitational radiation coming out of the system of a white dwarf orbiting a black hole.
-As a model of a white dwarf star we consider a zero temperature Bose-Fermi droplet of attractively interacting degenerate atomic bosons and spin-polarized atomic fermions.
-Our quantum hydrodynamics based simulations indeed show that the black hole-white dwarf binary system emits the electromagnetic energy in bursts, while crossing the periastron area.
-Such regular high energy blasts resemble ultraluminous X-ray bursts uncovered recently \cite{Irwin16}.
-Our simulations show that binary systems with heavier black holes radiate mostly in a quadrupole mode.
-On the other hand, the accretion disc emits energy mainly via dipole-type radiation, provided stellar- and intermediate-mass black holes are considered.
-This property can be used to determine the orientation of an orbital plane of a black hole-white dwarf binary system with respect to the observer on the Earth.
-Our simulations also show that at periastron the gravitational energy is emitted mainly at the very low frequencies.
-Moreover, they demonstrate that the binary system becomes a source of continues gravitational radiation as soon as the accretion disc is formed.
+In summary, we have studied the electromagnetic and gravitational radiation emitting from a system of a helium white dwarf (mass about $0.4 M_{\odot}$) orbiting a stellar-mass black hole (with mass $\simeq 5 M_{\odot}$).
+For the trajectory, we study the penetration parameter $\beta=0.73$.
+As a model of the WD star, we consider a Bose-Fermi droplet of attractively interacting degenerate atomic bosons and spin-polarized atomic fermions, being initially at zero temperature.
+Our quantum-hydrodynamics-based simulations indeed show that the black hole-white dwarf binary system emits the electromagnetic energy (both in dipole and quadrupole modes) in bursts while crossing the periastron area, with estimated radiation power below $\sim 10^{49}$erg/s, depending on the radiation efficiency.
+Such regular high-energy blasts resemble the ultraluminous X-ray bursts reported by \cite{Irwin16}.
+We also find that the accretion disc, as it forms, emits energy mainly in the form of dipole rather than quadrupole radiation (see Fig. \ref{sumratio10}).
+An irregular behaviour of the radiative power can be seen when looking phase on to the plane of the accretion disc, while looking edge on an oscillation pattern is present.
+This property can be used to determine the orientation of the orbital plane of the black hole-white dwarf binary system with respect to the observer on the Earth (Fig. \ref{powerxyz}).
+Our simulations demonstrate that a relative strong gravitational pulse is emitted at periastron, mainly at very low frequencies (Fig. \ref{omegaemitted}).
+Moreover, it is shown that the binary system becomes a source of nonmonochromatic continuous gravitational radiation as soon as the accretion disk is formed.

-\acknowledgments T.K. and M.B. acknowledge support from the (Polish) National Science Center Grant No. 2017/25/B/ST2/01943.
-Part of the results were obtained using computers at the Computer Center of University of Bialystok.